IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

-With automated data from our third-party property managers syncing live into our control center, we can quickly pinpoint inefficiencies, identify actionable next steps and maximize investment dollars across our national portfolio of over 3,500 units.
+With automated data from our third-party property managers syncing live into our control center, we can quickly pinpoint inefficiencies, identify actionable next steps and maximize investment dollars across our national portfolio of nearly 4,000 units.
 It's how IMG ensures each asset's performance is on track.

 IMG has delivered to its partners an average 2.0x equity multiple and 26.3% IRR over 25 full-cycle investments since 2010.